 Student withdrew on the 46th day of a 107 day enrollment period.

 Percent of aid unearned: 100% - 43% = 57%

 Amount of Title IV aid that is unearned $5348 x 57% = $3048

 WCC is responsible for returning the lesser of unearned Title IV aid ($3048 from above) or unearned institutional charges ($768 x 57% = $438).
 WCC will return the aid as follows:

 Federal Unsubsidized Loan: $438

-This example does not represent every student refund situation that may exist.
+The example shown above does not represent every student refund situation that may exist.
 Please contact the Financial Aid Office with any questions.

 R2T4 refunds will be calculated throughout the semester.
-WCC will notify you of the results of your calculation within 45 days of your last withdrawal or the date WCC is aware of your last date of attendance.
+WCC will notify the student of the results of their calculation within 45 days of the student's last withdrawal or the date WCC is aware of the student's last date of attendance.